tvanantwerp/tomvanantwerp.com/src/notes/losing-50lbs.md

 ## Accidental Weight Loss During Youthful Ignorance

 My first major weight loss, from 210 to 180, happened in late high school.
 It wasn't something I planned.
 I was such a nerd—with no confidence in my physical ability—that I don't think I believed weight loss was possible.
-It happened because of the popularity of [Dance Dance Revolution](https://www.youtube.com/watch?v=02ndthPNTVM) (DDR) in my school.
+I can remember having a gut in kindergarten, and my weight problem had only gotten worse from then.
+So the first time I lost weight, it wasn't something I did on purpose; it happened because of the popularity of [Dance Dance Revolution](https://www.youtube.com/watch?v=02ndthPNTVM) (DDR) in my school.
 I've always been a gamer, and for the first time I'd found a form of exercise that—by way of being a video game—I neither hated nor found myself bad at.[^2]

 I bought a cheap padded dance mat for the Playstation 2 (and later a USB adpater to hook it up to my PC and the software Stepmania), and started playing for half an hour daily.
 DDR is essentially a form of [high-intensity interval training](https://en.wikipedia.org/wiki/High-intensity_interval_training), and playing it was my first introduction to the concept.
 Each song was roughly 3 minutes, with alternative periods of easier and more intense footwork.
 A few songs in, and I was sweaty and breathless.
 But because the game aspect occupied my mind in a way that PE class never did, I was able to keep going song after song—until my brain was telling my feet where to go but they just couldn't get there in time.
 That's when I'd call it a day.
-After months of playing, I had lost a lot of weight and gotten [very good](https://www.youtube.com/watch?v=T2ICTbPfrZ0).
+After months of playing, I had lost a lot of weight and [played DDR very well](https://www.youtube.com/watch?v=T2ICTbPfrZ0).[^3]

 DDR was a high-quality introduction to exercise.
-I'm still tempted to buy a nice metal dance pad—except that I would probably drive my wife mad using it.[^3] But DDR alone does not make for a healthy lifestyle—I still ate like crap and didn't really understand anything about fitness.
+I'm still tempted to buy a nice metal dance pad—except that I would probably drive my wife mad using it.
+But DDR alone does not make for a healthy lifestyle—I still ate like crap and didn't really understand anything about fitness.
 I'd fallen into a good workout routine by accident, and I fell right back out of it when I left for college.

 Lots of people complain about the freshmen fifteen, but I mercifully experienced the opposite.
 By the end of freshman year, I weighed close to 165 pounds.
 Again, this was an accident.
 I did not realize at the time what I was doing.
 What happened?
 Simply, I was too lazy to eat.